 Cheung Yin, Independent Non-Executive Chairman and Independent Non-Executive Director, was appointed as an Independent Non-Executive Chairman and Independent Non-Executive Director to the Board on 18 January 2021.
 Ms Cheung was last re-elected to the Board on 28 April 2023.
 She was appointed the Chairman of the Board on 30 April 2021.
+She is the chairman of the Audit, Remuneration, Nominating, Risk Management and Sustainability Steering Committees.

 Ms Cheung is currently a Chief Financial Officer of LWH Advisory Limited, a company incorporated in Macau which is principally engaged in provision of various financial services.
 Ms Cheung is also the Company Secretary and Authorised Representative for Finet Group Limited (Stock Code: 8317) and GBA Holdings Limited (Stock Code: 261).
 Ms Cheung is also an independent non-executive director of Prosperous Printing Company Limited (Stock Code: 8385), which is listed on the Growth Enterprise Market of the SEHK.
-Ms. Cheung worked for Coastal Greenland Limited which is listed on the main board of the SEHK as a qualified accountant for the period from April 2004 to June 2007 and senior accounting manager/accounting manager for the period from September 1995 to March 2004.
+Ms. Cheung worked for China E-Information Technology Group Limited which is listed on the Growth Enterprise Market of the SEHK as a Company Secretary and Authorised Representatives from November 2022 to January 2023.
+She also is the Secretary of LWH Consulting Group PLC from June 2019 to November 2022 and Financial Controller of Solid Gold Investments Ltd from October 2013 to April 2017.
 She has over 29 years of experience in accounting, auditing and financial management.
 She is a Certified Public Accountant of the Hong Kong Institute of Certified Public Accountants and a Certified Practising Accountant of the CPA Australia.
 Ms. Cheung obtained a master's degree in Business Administration from the University of Wales, Newport in the United Kingdom in December 2009 and a Bachelor's degree in Business (Accountancy) from the Charles Sturt University in Australia in April 1991.